Ollie-C/cakeday/README.md

 5. The table is paginated to display 5 employees per page
 6. Users have the ability to filter the list by same cake day
 7. The app is built for use across multiple screen sizes
+8. User is able to delete a record

 ### Testing